There are currently no public events.

 Since moving to the Chicago area in 2013 Josh has ingrained himself in the Veteran community.
 This experience led him to create The Vetwork, a Veteran networking collective which fosters connections and communication between veteran serving organizations while maintaining an events calendar for all things Veteran in the Chicagoland area.

-David Rader is a Vice President at J.P.
+David Rader is a Manager at Ernst & Young with a primary focus on Transaction Advisory Services.
+Prior to joining EY, David was a Vice President at J.P.
 Morgan in the Corporate & Investment Bank.
-His primary focus is to engage the Department of Defense and manage the firm’s relationship with the DoD, as well as serve their various financial and banking needs.
 David served four years as an active duty enlisted infantryman in the Army with the 25th Infantry Division.
-He is from Southern California and an avid fan/player/coach of rugby.
 He has a BA from the University of Arizona, a JD from Michigan State, and is currently pursuing an MS in Finance from Johns Hopkins University.

 Y. T. White has been a leader in learning and development for over 20 years.
 She has held roles addressing all aspects of the employee life cycle, including hiring and onboarding, job skills training and leadership development.
 T currently supports the USAID Food for Peace office as a Training and Development Specialist.
 Prior to relocating to the DC area, she managed several organizational effectiveness processes with Koch Industries.